CiaoGab/Movie-Watchlist/README.md

 ## Getting Started

 1. Clone the repository
+2. **Set up your API key**:
+   - Copy `api-config.example.js` to `api-config.js`
+   - Replace `YOUR_API_KEY_HERE` with your actual OMDB API key
+   - Get a free API key from [OMDB API](http://www.omdbapi.com/apikey.aspx)
-2. Open `index.html` in your browser
+3. Open `index.html` in your browser
-3. Start searching for movies!
+4. Start searching for movies!

+## Deployment

+This project is configured for GitHub Pages deployment.
+The main entry point is `index.html` (lowercase) to ensure compatibility with GitHub Pages hosting.

 ## Built With